 Additional analytical tools (e.g. overhoused analysis) are available.

 2) HCV Analysis Tool (HAT)

-The output of the HAT is two-fold: 1) a four-page PDF with an overview of a PHA's voucher program, including PHA-to-state and PHA-to-country comparisons and 2) a "PIC Drill-Down" report that allows the user to analyze tenant-level data in PIC.
+The output of the HAT is two-fold: 1) a PDF overview of a PHA's voucher program, including PHA-to-state and PHA-to-country comparisons (with a special two-page bonus PBV/RAD PDF where applicable) and 2) a "PIC Drill-Down" report that allows the user to analyze tenant-level data in PIC.